Sugar Dissolved in Water: Physical or Chemical Change?

 The Process of Dissolving Sugar in Water

 The process of dissolving sugar in water is a straightforward yet informative example of a physical change.
+This occurs because water molecules are polar, meaning they have a slight positive charge on one end and a slight negative charge on the other.
 When sugar granules are added to a glass of water, they gradually mix with the water molecules.
-This occurs because water molecules are polar, meaning they have a slight positive charge on one end and a slight negative charge on the other.
 The positive end of water molecules attracts the negatively charged oxygen atoms in the sugar molecules, while the negative end of water molecules attracts the positively charged hydrogen atoms in the sugar.
 This interaction allows the sugar molecules to separate and disperse throughout the water, creating a homogeneous mixture.

 The steps involved in dissolving sugar in water are simple:

-In real terms, 2.
+- That's why Adding sugar to water: Granulated sugar is placed into a container filled with water.
+Worth adding: 2.
 Stirring: A spoon or other utensil is used to agitate the mixture, increasing the contact between sugar and water molecules.

-On top of that, 3.
-Observing the change: As the sugar dissolves, it disappears from sight, and the liquid becomes sweet.
+- Observing the change: As the sugar dissolves, it disappears from sight, and the liquid becomes sweet.

 Scientific Explanation: Why It’s a Physical Change